Koyaanisqatsi: Filming

 Reggio and Fricke came across time-lapse footage in "some low-visibility commercial work".
 They felt such footage was "the language [they] were missing", and collectively decided to implement time-lapse as a major part of the film to create "an experience of acceleration".
 For the time-lapse footage, Fricke purchased a Mitchell camera, and built a motor with an intervalometer, which was used to precisely move the camera between frames.
 The system was powered by a gel cell battery that lasted for twelve hours, which enabled Fricke to shoot without the use of a generator.
 Most time-lapse shots were filmed at a frame rate of 1½ frames per second.
 Fricke wanted the footage to "look normal" and not contain any "gimmicky" special effects.
 The time-lapse shot overlooking the freeway in Los Angeles was filmed from the top of a building through a double exposure, with ten-second delay between frames.
 The first take was shot throughout the day for twelve hours, then the film was rewound and the same scene was shot at night for twenty minutes.

-The scene with the Boeing 747 on the runway was filmed at Los Angeles International Airport, and was the longest continuous shot in the film.
+The shot of the Boeing 747 was filmed at Los Angeles International Airport, and was the longest continuous shot in the film.
 Fricke and his focus puller, Robert Hill, filmed at the airport every day for two weeks.
-To keep the shot of the 747 within the frame, the camera was slowly moved by increasing the voltage to the gear motors.
+To keep the shot of the aircraft within the frame, the camera was slowly moved by increasing the voltage to the gear motors.

 In addition to footage shot by Fricke, some of the footage of people and traffic in New York City was shot by cinematographer Hilary Harris.
 During post-production, Reggio was introduced to Harris' Organism (1975), which predominately features time-lapse footage of New York City streets.
 Reggio was impressed with Harris' work and subsequently hired him to work on Koyaanisqatsi.
 Footage filmed by cinematographer Louis Schwartzberg was added into the cloud sequence, and additional stock footage was provided by MacGillivray Freeman Films.

 While Reggio was working on post-production at the Samuel Goldwyn Studio in 1981, he met film director Francis Ford Coppola through an associate from Zoetrope Studios, Coppola's production company.
 Before shooting The Outsiders (1983) and Rumble Fish (1983), Coppola requested to see Koyaanisqatsi, and Reggio arranged a private screening shortly after its completion.
 Coppola told Reggio that he was waiting for a film such as Koyaanisqatsi and that it was "important for people to see", so he added his name into the credits and helped present and distribute the film.
 Coppola also decided to introduce and end the film with footage of pictographs from the Great Gallery at Horseshoe Canyon in Utah after visiting the site and becoming fascinated by the ancient sandstone murals.